SarahDesouky/IcyTower/README.md

 # IcyTower
-Very Simplified Implementation of Icy Tower Using C++ And OpenGL.
+Very Simplified Implementation of Icy Tower Using C++ And OpenGL On Microsoft Visual Studio Ultimate 2013.